 When to go

-This trip is available from mid-March until early November; you can start on any day of the week.
+This trip is available from mid-March until early November – you can start on any day of the week; the period of 1 – 22 August 2023 is sold out.
 Late spring, the whole summer and early autumn are beautiful on the Amalfi coast.
 It may become scorching in July and August, and some of the resort towns may become overcrowded in these months, although the trails along the mountain slopes above the coast are far from the tourist crush.
 The best time to see the Amalfi Coast is from April to June when the spring flowers are in bloom, the weather is just warm enough, and the Mediterranean temperature allows for the first dips of the season.
 September and October and early November, are also an excellent time to visit the Amalfi Coast, while the temperatures are still mild.

 Click to view travel options